 Seasonal allergies in Raleigh are a pain to deal with.
-Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can easily affect the way you feel.
-Sure, symptoms can range from mild to severe, but there is one thing that all allergy sufferers may not know they can consider in order to help decrease their symptoms in their home – purchase a whole-home air filtration system.
+Whether it’s the heart of spring, summer, or fall, allergy sufferers know that the symptoms can greatly alter the way you feel.
+Sure, symptoms can be anywhere from mild to severe, but there is one thing that all allergy sufferers may not know they can consider in order to help decrease their symptoms in their home – purchase a whole-home air filtration system.

-There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you make sure one big piece of the puzzle is taken care of so that your home’s air is helping, not worsening, your allergies.
+There are a number of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you make sure one big piece of the puzzle is handled so that your home’s air is helping, not worsening, your allergies.

-Here are a couple pointers Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would probably flare up:
+Here are three pointers Service Experts Heating & Air Conditioning put together to help you breathe a little easier when your allergies would probably flare up:

 1) Investigate the types of air filtration systems

-Whole-home air cleaners and air filtration systems come in a number of shapes, sizes and technologies.
-Considered top-of-the-line, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the ideal choice for the most severe allergy sufferers and asthmatic residents.
+Whole-home air cleaners and air filtration systems come in a variety of shapes, sizes and technologies.
+Touted as top-notch, HEPA (High Efficiency Particulate Air) Filtration systems are considered ‘hospital-grade’ air cleaners, and are the best choice for the most severe allergy sufferers and asthmatic residents.
 A HEPA filter is also a good selection for elderly or infant residents with respiratory problems.

 2) Improve your home’s humidity

-There are a number of humidification systems from Service Experts Heating & Air Conditioning that are already set up to operate best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can offer.
+There are a number of humidification systems from Service Experts Heating & Air Conditioning that are already set up to work best with your current heating and cooling system, making it easy to take advantage of the benefits that proper air filtration can give you.

 3) Keep pollen outside of your home